-The bathroom is located at the front offside of the vehicle and features an electric flush toilet, a washbasin with chrome mixer tap and a swing out shower.
-There is a storage cabinet, with sliding mirror doors, above the basin and a chrome towel ring and toilet roll holder are also fitted.
+The shower compartment is located at the rear offside of the vehicle and features an electric flush toilet, a washbasin with chrome mixer tap and a swing out shower.
+There is a storage cabinet, with sliding mirror doors, above the basin and a towel rail and toilet roll holder are also fitted.